 Do you come across misleading clichés about Japan in the Western media?

 Yes, I get asked a lot of strange questions during interviews.
 In terms of fashion, they always ask me about designers, which is something that hardly ever comes up in Japan.

 I think traditional Japanese culture is cool.
-Depending on the occasion, there are parts of tradition that are beautiful and have elements of fashion.
-I want to incorporate these into my outfits.
+Like with today’s shoot, I was shown pictures of Children’s Day dolls as inspiration, and I thought those gallant young boys in dignified poses were really beautiful.
+And there’s the Girls’ Festival (Hinamatsuri) too.
+So depending on the occasion there are parts of tradition that are beautiful and have elements of fashion.
+I want to incorporate these things into my outfits.
 I want to display my identity as Kyary Pamyu Pamyu, while mixing in traditional culture.

-Your music videos contain elements darker than your kawaii outfits might suggest.
+Your music videos also contain some darker elements.
 What are these inspired by?

 Are you influenced by any Western musicians or pop stars?

-I've always been a huge fan of Katy Perry.
-Lately, I've been listening to a lot of Meghan Trainor.
-Most of her songs are about being true to yourself, and I also like how the tunes have a retro feel.
+I’ve always been a huge fan of Katy Perry.
+Lately, I’ve been listening to a lot of Meghan Trainor.
+Most of her songs are about being true to yourself.
+I also like how the tunes have a retro feel.
 Her music videos are also super cute.

 Are you interested in Japanese idols from the ’80s and ’90s?

 Kyoko Koizumi is super enchanting.
 I met her once and she mentioned how she was sick of the logic that idols had to be cute and fluffy all the time, so she chopped her hair into a boyish look – that ushered in a new craze and the ‘Kyoko Koizumi look’ became a thing.
 I like the idea that something that starts out from your frustration can turn into a success.